manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		- Make a pull request

 	----
-	## Commit to master - from clone to fork
+	## Commit to main - from clone to fork

 	To send the changes from the clone to the fork repo: